-One exception to this is the dimensions used to specify string variable lengths.
+One exception to this is the dimensions used to specify the length of string variables.
 String length dimensions may be added as needed.
 This document refers to the string length dimension as 'string_length', but any suitable dimension may be used in its place.
 See section 4.2.

-1.5 FillValue value attribute
+1.6 FillValue value attribute